shopware5/shopware/UPGRADE-5.5.md

 * Changed the worstRating for Googles struct data
 * Changed `SnippetManager` to consider plugin directories and theme directories in readFromIni mode
 * Changed `Checkout` controller, to resolve race condition problems on confirm page
+* Changed the album selection in the media manager for the blog images to show all images

 ## 5.5.8